MogharedWahid/MogharedWahid/README.md

 ---

 ## 🎯 Personal Profile
-Experienced automotive software quality assurance professional with a strong track record of designing and executing comprehensive testing strategies to ensure product reliability and compliance.
-Skilled in aligning testing efforts across the development life cycle to meet evolving business needs and industry standards.
-Recognized for driving continuous process improvement, mitigating risks, and supporting successful software releases that enhance the user experience.
+Experienced automotive software quality assurance professional with a proven track record in designing and executing comprehensive testing strategies to ensure product reliability and compliance.
+Skilled in aligning testing efforts throughout the development life cycle to meet evolving business needs and industry standards.
+Known for driving continuous process improvement, mitigating risks, and supporting successful software releases that enhance the user experience.

 ---